sustrik/libdill/tutorial-protocol.md

 }
 ```

 The size of the message may not match size of the buffer supplied by the user.
 If message is larger than the buffer we will simply return an error.
-However, if message is smaller than the buffer we will have to shrink the buffer to the appropriate size.
+However, if message is smaller than the buffer there's a problem.
+Bytestream receive function has no size argument.
+It just receives data until the buffer is full.
+Therefore, we will have to shrink the buffer to the appropriate size.

 We can do so by modifying the iolist.
-Note that in iolist-based functions the list is supposed to be unchanges when the function returns.
+Note that in iolist-based functions the list is supposed to be unchanged when the function returns.
 However, it can be temporarily modified while the function is in progress.
 In other words, iolists are not guaranteed to be thread- or coroutine-safe.

 Once the iolist is modified we can read the message payload from the underlying socket: